Quite often we get asked the question about what hidden or buried costs there are in a reverse mortgage.

 Here is a short table to summarize the costs/fees:

-It should also be noted that costs and fees for setting up this are very similar to the alternatives to a reverse mortgage.
+It should also be noted that costs and fees for setting up this are very similar to the alternatives out there.
+For more on this, see this article we wrote:

 Most people are usually considering a Home Equity Line Of Credit – which comes with almost identical set-up costs (minus the administrative fee – although some lenders do charge set-up fees).
-See our article reverse mortgage vs home equity line of credit for more on this.
+See our article comparing this to a HELOC for more on this:

 As always, if you have any questions regarding reverse mortgage costs and fees then feel free to leave a comment below.